SS524/.NET-Backend-Interview-Questions/README.md

 By default value types will not have null value.

 Reference types are string, class, struct, array
 These types holds the memory reference to the actual data.
 By default, reference type does not point the object, so it is null.
-Referency types variable point the data present in the heap.
+Reference types variable point the data present in the heap.
 When we assign reference type to a reference type, we assign the address of the value instead of the value it self.

+2.  **What is the difference between '==' and '.Equals()'**?